allen880117/Simulated-Quantum-Annealing-Vitis/README.md

 # Simulated-Quantum-Annealing-Vitis

-Simulated Quantum Annealing implemented in High-Level Synthesis with Xilinx Vitis 2021.1
+This repository is for Simulated Quantum Annealing implemented in High-Level Synthesis with Xilinx Vitis 2021.1.

+## Abstract